-- What is known about how others have addressed this type of issue? - Look for evidence-based interventions you can adopt or adapt. - Who are the key stakeholders and decision makers who need to agree to and support this effort? - Plan your approach to get their support. - Organizations that have stable management and are fiscally sound will be more likely to stay actively engaged in your efforts.
+What is known about how others have addressed this type of issue?

+Look for evidence-based interventions you can adopt or adapt.

+• Who are the key partners and decision-makers who need to agree to and support this effort?

+Plan your approach to engage key partners early to help shape the action plan and strategies.